-It is said that the Normans built the tower to defend the people inside from enemies.
-Originally the wooden doors at the back of the tower (shown above) were the main entrance to the church.
+The eight hundred year old Norman tower is thought to have originally doubled as a place of defence, for the Church predates Oystermouth Castle.
+Originally the wooden doors at the back of the tower were the main entrance to the church.
 You may reach the belfry and clock chamber using the staircase – interestingly the stairs ascend in an anticlockwise direction designed to ensure that sword arms remained free.
 The first room that you reach allows access to the clock and onward to where the bells were kept.
 There is access to the roof which was a great vantage point from which to deter attackers.
 This military-style tower with its massive walls is similar to other towers in Gower and was originally designed to give protection to the Anglo-Normans from any sudden attacks by the Welsh!

 The Lady Chapel

-The Lady Chapel comprises the chancel and sanctuary of the original ancient church.
-It is a place of worship and quietness.
+The Lady Chapel was the original chancel and sanctuary of the ancient church.
+It is a place set aside for private prayer and where the weekday Holy Eucharist is celebrated.

-The ancient pillar piscina to the right of the altar is a stone basin with a drain and dug up some time before 1849.
-It is probably the oldest relic in the Church.
+The ancient 'Pillar Piscina' to the right of the altar is a stone basin with a drain and was discovered some time before 1849.
+It was used to wash the communion vessels after the celebration of the Mass.
+It is one of the oldest objects in the Church and was probably buried by parishioners to save it during the turbulent times of the Reformation or the 'Commonwealth'.

 The Great East Window